JacoboLansac/audits/solo/soar-review.md

 ### [L-8] Soar.openTrading() can be called before the `taxReceiver` is set, sending fees to the zero address

-When `openTrading()` is called, there is no requirement so that the `taxReceiver` has already been set.
+When `openTrading()` is called, there is no requirement that the `taxReceiver` has already been set.
 All fees from trades until `taxReceiver` is set will end in the zero address.

 #### Impact